 Fast forward to 2016, and Profitec’s reputation has continued to grow along with its product lineup.
 The Pro 700 and its younger sibling, the Pro 300, have become two of our most popular espresso machines, along with the LUCCA M58 and LUCCA A53.
 This post will highlight customer feedback as well as insights from our tech department.

-The Profitec machines have been among the most trouble free and satisfying machines that we’ve carried, and there are a few key details that give our technicians confidence with their future maintenance.
-They love the clean, straight forward layout of the Pro 700, so much that they requested we import more of the Profitec line and also ECM (keep an eye on the Clive blog for more news about that).
+The Profitec machines have been among the most trouble-free and satisfying machines that we’ve carried, and there are a few key details that give our technicians confidence with their future maintenance.
+They love the clean, straightforward layout of the Pro 700, so much that they requested we import more of the Profitec line and also ECM.
 When we analyze the Pro 700 a little deeper we found: fittings are easily accessible with common tools, even allowing boilers to be removed to access the PID and gauges, heating elements can be removed by the user with an allen wrench instead of requiring an impact wrench, and the water path can be easily be traced (so a leaking fitting or gasket can be identified quickly).
 The Pro 300 is a newer machine for us, and we love how it manages to retain such a small footprint without being crowded or claustrophobic under the hood.
 Side panels can be removed easily, and all key parts accessed, meaning this machine will age well and be straightforward to keep running.

 The whole Clive team has loved these machines since we first started testing them, and the future with Profitec looks bright indeed.
-If you’d like to hear how these machines compare to others that we carry, give us a call Monday through Saturday, or an email any time.
-But we feel supremely confident in the ability of the Pro 300 and Pro 700 machines to satisfy budding espresso lovers all the way up to the most avid specialty coffee enthusiast (and we back each with a 30 day satisfaction guarantee to make sure).
+If you’d like to hear how these machines compare to others that we carry, give us a call anytime.
+But we feel supremely confident in the ability of the Pro 300 and Pro 700 machines to satisfy budding espresso lovers all the way up to the most avid specialty coffee enthusiast (and we back each with a 30-day satisfaction guarantee to make sure).
 When combined with Profitec’s beautiful T64 grinder, or a top-of-the-line conical like the Macap M7D, the spectrum of cafe quality is easily within reach.